kristiklemm/blog/source/2016-04-18-getting-your-app-featured-in-the-apple-store.html.markdown

 ---
 title: Marketing Your App in the Apple Store
 subtitle: The dos and don’ts
+meta_description: "Marketing Your App in the Apple Store: The dos and don’ts"
 date: 2016-04-18 15:05 +0000
 tags: Marketing, Mobile Development, Apple
 category: Mobile